mcarvin8/sfdx-decomposer-python/README.md

         - In the below XML file, the `apexClass` field name is a required field name for the nested `<classAccesses>` element and should be included in possible field names for permission set
         - Fields which do not have nested elements such as `<description>` should not be included in `fieldNames` (All unnested elements will be added to the same meta file when decomposed)
         - Field Names will be evaluated in the order they appear in the list (ensure `fullName` is first since it's inherited from the Metadata type)
+    - `recurse` key is optional and should only be set if the original metadata lives in sub-directories underneath the parent metadata folder and requires additional decomposing (ex: `botVersion`)
 ``` json
   {
     "directoryName": "permissionsets",